sagiegurari/simple-oracledb/README.md

 //another example but with promise support connection.insert('INSERT INTO mylobs (id, clob_column1, blob_column2) VALUES (:id, EMPTY_CLOB(), EMPTY_BLOB())', { //no need to specify the RETURNING clause in the SQL
   id: 110,
-  clobText1: 'some long clob string', //add bind variable with LOB column name and text content (need to map that name in the options)
+  clobText1: 'some long clob string', //add bind constiable with LOB column name and text content (need to map that name in the options)
-  blobBuffer2: new Buffer('some blob content, can be binary...')  //add bind variable with LOB column name and text content (need to map that name in the options)
+  blobBuffer2: new Buffer('some blob content, can be binary...')  //add bind constiable with LOB column name and text content (need to map that name in the options)
 }, {
   autoCommit: true, //must be set to true in options to support auto commit after update is done, otherwise the auto commit will be false (oracledb.autoCommit is not checked)
-  lobMetaInfo: { //if LOBs are provided, this data structure must be provided in the options object and the bind variables parameter must be an object (not array)
+  lobMetaInfo: { //if LOBs are provided, this data structure must be provided in the options object and the bind constiables parameter must be an object (not array)
-    clob_column1: 'clobText1', //map oracle column name to bind variable name
+    clob_column1: 'clobText1', //map oracle column name to bind constiable name
     blob_column2: 'blobBuffer2'
   }
 }).then(function (results) {